 The Marine Cabin has every detail covered.
 Sustainable features include a heat pump for floor heating and warm water, solar panels for electicity, and a wastewater treatment system.

 On the rooftop terrace, there’s a large living area, with built-in ceramic egg for outdoor cooking and bluetooth hifi system — which is perfect for barbecues, drinks and lounging.
 Inside there’s a large dining table with space for up to 12 guests.
-A private chef is available, as well as the following packages: daily breakfast, sweet treats, night snacks, picnic lunches, and ready-to-cook meals on arrival.

 The ship can be rented for meetings and dinner parties for up to 12 people.
 It can also be relocated to a preferred spot (prices on request).
 If you’re looking for a really unique cabin rental in Rotterdam, this would be very hard to beat.

 The large kitchen has Miele appliances (dishwasher, fridge-freezer, oven, induction cooking), and a Nespresso coffee machine.
 Beds have Emma mattresses and anti-allergic quilts and pillows by Auping.
 Bath and bed linens, firewood, Nespresso cups, tea, basic household supply and delicious LA: BRUKET soaps are provided.

 The ship is currently based in De Rotterdamse Admiraliteit marina.